 Policies

+A. The Shoreline Restoration Plan identifies potential restoration priorities and projects within the town.
+The plan may be used as a guide for shoreline restoration and enhancement projects.

-A. Insure that permits for restoration and enhancement projects address the environmental impact mitigation policies and regulations in Section 6 (located on pages 26 and 27).
+B. Insure that permits for restoration and enhancement projects address the environmental impact mitigation policies and regulations in Section 6.

-B. Encourage and facilitate cooperative restoration and enhancement programs between local, state, and federal public agencies, tribes, non-profit organizations, and landowners to address shorelines with impaired ecological functions and/or processes.
+C. Encourage and facilitate cooperative restoration and enhancement programs between local, state, and federal public agencies, tribes, non-profit organizations, and landowners to address shorelines with impaired ecological functions and/or processes.

-C. Ensure restoration and enhancement are consistent with and, where practicable, prioritized based on the biological recovery goals for listed fish species and other species for which a recovery plan is available.
+D. Ensure restoration and enhancement are consistent with and, where practicable, prioritized based on the biological recovery goals for listed fish species and other species for which a recovery plan is available.

-D. Integrate restoration and enhancement with other parallel natural resource management efforts such as The Chehalis Basin Salmon Habitat Restoration Work Plan for WRIAs 22 and 23 (2008), as amended.
+E. Integrate restoration and enhancement with other parallel natural resource management efforts such as The Chehalis Basin Salmon Habitat Restoration Work Plan for WRIAs 22 and 23 (2008), as amended.

-E. Prioritize restoration actions and stand-alone projects in the following order:
+F. Prioritize restoration actions and stand-alone projects in the following order:

 1. Create dynamic and sustainable ecosystems.